ashfarhangi/DeepIOScheduler/README.md

 • **Time-Aware Multi-Task Prediction:** Addresses timing constraints to ensure predictions are made and acted upon in a timely manner.

+## Getting Started
+• First unpack the data for both datasets
+• Utilize the data_utils.py file to process the data
+• Run model.py to train and predict.py to run predictions

 ## Citation
 ```
 @inproceedings{Farhangi2019DeepIOScheduler,